 Randy Phillips papers; 1977-2003.
 HMC-0603.
 Papers of a member of the Alaska Legislature.
 He served in the House from 1977-1992, and in the Senate from 1992-2003 representing the Chugiak-Eagle River area.

-Victor C. Rivers and Ralph Rivers papers; 1869-1977.
+Victor Rivers family papers; 1915-1976.
 HMC-0209.
 Papers and photographs of a civil engineer (U. S. Army Corps of Engineers) and politician.
 Victor Rivers became a civil engineer and later a member of the Territorial Senate from Fairbanks and from Anchorage, a delegate to the Alaska Constitutional Convention, and a candidate for governor of the state.
 Ralph Rivers became a miner, lawyer, district attorney, territorial attorney general, legislator, delegate to the Alaska Constitutional Convention, and U.S. Congressman (1959-1966).

 Lisa Rudd papers; 1933-1985.
 HMC-0212.
-Personal and business papers of Joseph Rudd; personal and political papers of Lisa Rudd.
+Personal and political papers of Lisa Rudd.
 In 1976, she was elected to the State House of Representatives, and in 1980 she ran unsuccessfully for State Senate.

 Harold Strandberg papers; 1923-1985.
 HMC-0237.
 In 1955, Harold Strandberg was named Anchorage Port Commissioner, and served in that capacity until 1964, when he was elected to the Alaska State House of Representatives.

 Richard N. Sundquist letter; 1923.
 HMC-0915.
 Miner in Candle who later served in the Alaska Territorial Legislature.
 Sundquist was a Republican member of the Alaska Territorial House of Representatives (1925-1929) and Senate (1929-1933), representing Candle.